Anastasiaivanov/ScontoCucumberProject/README.md

-#ScontoCucumberProject
+# ScontoCucumberProject

-Test task for "Sconto" website based on Cucumber
+Test task for "Sconto" website based on Cucumber framework